-I’m editor-in-chief for a highly respected, and internationally renowned fashion magazine.
-It’s a cutthroat industry – and I have a reputation for being very, very difficult to work for.
-I admit that I’m demanding, unpredictable, and quick to find fault.
+I’m editor-in-chief for a highly regarded, and internationally renowned fashion magazine.
+It’s a cutthroat industry and I have a reputation for being very, very difficult to work for.
+I’ll admit I’m demanding, unpredictable, and quick to find fault.
 But in my defense, I think the success of the magazine (and that I’ve enjoyed in my career) speaks for itself.

 Of course I’m terribly busy.
 I have at least two personal assistants working for me at all times.
-The problem is, I just can’t seem to hang on to them!
-Even the least incompetent typically last only a year, maybe two at most.
-Then they’re off to some other, usually more prestigious job (in part because they can put their experience with me on their resume!).
-For my most recent assistant, I even tried hiring against type—you know, frumpy and smart, as opposed to the clueless fashionistas HR usually sends.
-That one actually had potential too – but she didn’t even last 6 months!
+The problem is, I can’t seem to hang on to them!
+Even the least incompetent only last a year, maybe two at most.
+Then they’re off to some other, usually more prestigious job – in part because they can put their experience with me on their resume!
+For my most recent assistant, I even tried hiring against type—you know, frumpy and smart—as opposed to the clueless fashionistas HR usually refers.
+That one actually had potential, but in the end she didn’t even make it 6 months!
 What can I do to make them stay longer?
-Or am I reaching for the stars here?? – Regards, Miranda P.
+I don’t think I’m reaching for the stars here… – Regards, Miranda P.

-In Organizations (1958), James March and Herbert Simon remind us that the ‘first decision’ for any organization or group isn’t a collective choice.
-It is an individual one.
+In Organizations (1958), organizational theorists James March and Herbert Simon remind us that the “first decision” for any organization isn’t a collective, or communal choice.
+It’s an individual one.

-Obviously there’s nothing you can do to make your employees stay.
-Like anyone, they’re free to leave whenever they want, no matter how successful you are, or how prestigious your magazine may be.
+Obviously there’s nothing you can do to make them stay.
+Like anyone, your employees are free to leave whenever they want, no matter how successful you or your magazine may be.
 However, there are some things you can do to encourage them to stick it out.

 I assume the pay you offer is commensurate with industry norms.
-If not, that’s a good place to start.
-(Same goes for benefits, time off, etc.) It also sounds like your assistants have at least some idea of what they’re getting into.
-As you say, you have a reputation.
-Nevertheless, better preparing your new hires for the demands of the job before they start may help.
+If not, that’s a good place to start (same is true for benefits, time off, etc.) It also sounds like your assistants have at least some idea of what they’re getting into; as you say, you have a reputation.
+Nevertheless, better preparing them for the demands of the job before they’re hired may help.

-There is one other thing you personally might still do, though.
+And then there is one other thing that you personally might do.

-You boast that both you and your magazine are very successful.
+You boast that both you and your magazine are successful, and highly respected.
 Wonderful.
-Keep in mind that your PAs hope to experience this too – the sense of achievement and the satisfaction that comes from a job well done.
+Just keep in mind that your PAs hope to experience this too – the sense of achievement and the satisfaction that comes from a job well done.
 Your management style, however, doesn’t seem to allow for this.
-That combination of ‘demanding, unpredictable, and quick to find fault’ is far more likely to leave them feeling incompetent, unappreciated, and anxious.
+That combination of “demanding, unpredictable, and quick to find fault”?
+It’s more likely to leave them feeling incompetent, unappreciated, and anxious.

-Ironically, your predicament may be compounded by the fact that working for you seems to open doors for your assistants.
-You demand excellence, but offer nothing but a paycheck in return.
-No wonder they can’t wait to move on.
-This also explains why hiring against type doesn’t work for you either.
-Fashionable or plain, educated or merely street-smart; everybody wants to feel as if they’re doing well in their chosen career.
-There is no other ‘type’.
+Finally, your predicament may be compounded by the fact that working for you seems to open doors for people, ironically enough.
+You demand excellence, and yet offer nothing but a paycheck in return.
+No wonder your PAs can’t wait to move on.
+This might also help explain why hiring against type didn’t work for you either.
+Fashionable or plain, educated or not; everybody wants to feel as if they’re doing well in their chosen career.
+There is no other “type.”

-To put it bluntly then, you and your magazine may be on the cutting edge of fashion, but it may be time to update your management style.
+To put it bluntly then, you and your magazine may be on the cutting edge of fashion, but it seems it’s time to update your management style.

 Honestly darling, it strikes me as late 19th century.